 For anyone that is tired of the same old cooked salmon recipe, we have something a bit different for you today.
 Salmon Sashimi is a great way to enjoy your salmon.
 For anyone that doesn’t know, Sashimi is generally made with fresh, saltwater fish or seafood in raw form.
-In the past salmon was not used often as Sashimi because it spent part of its life in freshwater and there had been worries about parasites.
-The best thing to do to kill any parasites is to fully freeze the salmon before preparing as Sashimi, then you are good to go.
+In the past, salmon was not used often as Sashimi because it spent part of its life in freshwater and there had been worries about parasites.
+To ensure you kill any parasites freeze your salmon fillets for three days prior to prepping and serving.

 Now that you are ready to cut the fish, start by cutting and squaring off the thin edges of the fillet.
 Once you have the scraps off and the chunk of fish is shaped like a rectangle try to cut uniform strips out of the large piece and plate them as you cut.
 All scraps can be chopped small and placed in the middle of the platter.
 Once it is all plated, cut your limes and squeeze them over the entire platter.
 Then wrap it with some plastic wrap and place into a fridge.

 A basic sauce would be Soy Sauce with some Wasabi (fresh or paste) mixed in to your desired spiciness.
 Start with a 1/4 cup Soy Sauce and mix in Wasabi as needed.
 Sides are optional, especially if you want it simple and fast, but they are nice to have if you want the full meal deal.